 Don’t devalue the process of this first step to achieving gainful employment.
-A bad resume is quite capable of costing you the ideal job you have waited your life to attain.
+A bad resume is quite capable of costing you the ideal job you have waited for your life to attain.
 And, in truth, there is a certain finesse and skill to writing effective resumes.
 Hopefully, these steps will help you be on your way to the job of your dreams.

-No matter what area or field you are applying for, grammar and spelling can make or break success of your resume.
+No matter what area or field you are applying for, grammar and spelling can make or break the success of your resume.
 It is imperative that you edit all correspondences before sending them out.

 A resume that includes misused or misspelt words is highly likely to end up in the trash can rather than on a manager’s desk.
 Go over your finished product with a fine-toothed comb.
 Read it aloud.
 If possible, have someone else read it to guarantee you haven’t missed something inadvertently.

 While you might have pages and pages of experience that you think will be beneficial to the company, it is best to reduce the length of your resume.
 Remember, it is just an overview of your qualifications and experience.
 Most resume experts suggest keeping resumes to two pages in length.

 You only need the most important information.
 You will have plenty of time to give examples and share stories about your merit once you land the interview.
 It is best not to overwhelm potential employers with too many pages of resume material.

 Sure, there are tons of resume services out there and some great templates that can help you craft an acceptable resume.
 However, managers will not be looking for acceptable; they want exceptional.
 It is why it is so important to customize your design.